yusekiya/raspi3_setup/README.md

 ## Setup with ansible

-1. Find the ip address of raspi and write the address in the inventry file, hosts.
+1. Copy template inventory file, template_hosts, to inventory file, hosts, and write the ip address of raspi into the inventory file.
 2. Copy var/template.yml to var/main.yml, and modify variables in the file.
 3. Run playbook